angelo-wf/NesJs/README.md

 # NesJs

-Yet another NES emulator, in javascript
+Yet another NES emulator, in javascript.

 In progress.